TranThanhTuan2509/video2command-v2/README.md

    - NOTE: You need more than 100GB free space for this process if you choose training from scratch with `IIT-V2C` dataset.

 7. For evaluation, firstly run `evaluate_iit-v2c.py` to generate predictions given all saved checkpoints.
 Run `cocoeval_iit-v2c.py` to calculate scores for the predictions.
-      - In case, Java is not installed by opening your terminal and run:
+      - In case, Java is not existed in your environment.
+Open your terminal and run these following lines:

       - For Ubuntu/Debian: